tnog/clean-testimonials/readme.txt

 There are a few simple ways to manage your testimonials:

 1. Easy to use shortcodes when editing content in the WordPress admin area.
-2. The Testimonials Widget which is built right in to the plugin.
-3. PHP code if you are a developer (see FAQ).
+2. PHP code if you are a developer (see FAQ).

 = Features =